-Academic Interest: Peopling of the New World, traditional plant use, trade, oral tradition, ethnoarchaeology, cultural resource management in the western U.S., Mexico, and South America
+Academic Interests: Peopling of the New World, traditional plant use, trade, oral tradition, modern indigenous communities, cultural resource management, the western U.S., Mexico, and South America.